pejmanN/ReactiveTest/TestReactiveUI2/Readme.md

 ```

-# My Component2
+# MyComponent2

+***NOTE=>*** In this Component, it handle proper way to implement `Disposable` pattern for Subsribers.

 `ObservableAsPropertyHelper` is related to`ReactiveUI.Blazor`

-I define Status ObservableAsPropertyHelper and Status2 with RaiseAndSetIfChanged, i tried to utilize both approach
+I define Status ObservableAsPropertyHelper and Status2 with RaiseAndSetIfChanged,the diffence:
-to see diffence.

 in the `RaiseAndSetIfChanged`:
   1-You  want to manually set property. good fro Setting values from service callbacks, etc.
   2-ReactiveUI only handles notifying the UI, so u dont need to call `StateHasChanged` directly
   3- Mutable property that you can set from anywhere so its good for Two-way binding capable (can be both read and written to)
+  4- Ui automatically  get updated so u dont have to use `ViewModel.WhenAnyValue(...)` and call `StateHasChanged`